Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: A Refinement of IVHS invariants

 for all $\phi,\psi \in W_{\xi}$; the second equality uses the splitting equation \eqref{split-eq}.
 Thus the formula

 for a change of splitting.
 From this it follows

 This proves that the composition

-is independent on the choice of the splitting $\alpha_{\xi}$. \end{pf}
+is independent on the choice of the splitting $\alpha_{\xi}$. \end{pf} \begin{rem} If we change $\xi$ by a nonzero scalar multiple $t\xi$, Lemma \ref{lem:xi-scale} tells us that the Koszul sequence representing $t\xi$ becomes

-We now turn to the sheaf version \eqref{wedge2W} of the map $c_{\xi}$ in Lemma \ref{lem:cxi-map}.
+Hence the splitting $\alpha_{t\xi}$ is $\sqrt{t} \alpha_{\xi}$, while $\alpha^{(2)}_{t\xi}$ becomes $t\alpha^{(2)}_{\xi}$. \end{rem} We now turn to the sheaf version \eqref{wedge2W} of the map $c_{\xi}$ in Lemma \ref{lem:cxi-map}.
 To define it we use the family version of the extension sequence attached to a Kodaira-Spencer class in the proof of the above lemma.
 Namely, we construct the universal extension on the Cartesian product $Y_C:=C\times \PP(H^1(\Theta_{C}))$: denote by $\pi_i$ the projection on the $i$-th factor for $i=1,2$ and consider the group of extensions

 this is easily identified as follows

 The class $\xi_{univ}$ in $Ext^1( \pi^{\ast}_1 \OO_C (K_C), \pi^{\ast}_2 \OO_{\PP(H^1(\Theta_{C}))}(1))$ corresponding to the identity endomorphism of $H^1(\Theta_C)$ is called the universal extension.
 It gives the exact sequence of locally free sheaves on $Y_C$